declann/declann/README.md

 I also develop [calculang](https://calculang.dev), a language for calculations 🧮💬👩‍💻

-In [my blog](https://calcwithdec.dev/) I make posts about numbers that are visual and interactive.
+In [my blog](https://calcwithdec.dev/) I share posts about numbers that are visual and interactive.

 #### 🐣 early calculang highlights ⚡